Key takeaways:

 Step 1.
 Document capture

 This step also impacts overall UX from the very beginning.
-The solution must guide the user through the image capture process to get the best shot.
+The solution must guide the user through the image capture process to achieve the best shot.
 The better the image, the more accurate the verification results.

 When choosing a solution, see how many users are asked to retake an image.
 The higher the number, the worse the UX is.